Oratorian/emby-watchparty/README.md

 - Python 3.8 or higher
 - An Emby server with API access
 - Emby user account credentials (username and password)
+- Emby must be accessible from outside - use VPNs like Tailscale or Hamachi if port forwarding is not possible

 ### Installation